wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/hebrew.md

 Proto-Afroasiatic is even older and more speculative.
 Estimates of when it was spoken range from 12,000 to 18,000 years ago.
 The original homeland of its speakers is also disputed, with proposals including North Africa, the Horn of Africa, and the Levant.
 Proto-Afroasiatic is hypothesized to have had a contrast between voiced and voiceless consonants, a large number of consonants produced with different positions of the tongue, and a rich system of noun inflection (changes in form to indicate grammatical relationships).

+### Reconstruction of ancestor languages

+Understanding the earliest ancestral languages, such as Proto-Semitic or Proto-Afroasiatic, is a complex task that involves meticulous linguistic reconstruction.
+A key part of this process involves identifying and analyzing the similarities between ancient languages within the same family.
+Ancient Hebrew, often known as Biblical Hebrew, and Akkadian, the oldest known Semitic language, serve as excellent candidates for such comparative analysis.

+Biblical Hebrew and Akkadian share numerous features indicative of their common Semitic heritage.
+Their similarities provide invaluable insight into the Proto-Semitic language from which they both descended.
+For instance, both languages rely on a system of triconsonantal roots, wherein the meaning of a word is primarily determined by three consonants, and the specific nuances are shaped by altering vowels and adding prefixes, suffixes, or infixes.
+This characteristic structure is a defining feature of the Semitic language family.

+Another shared feature is the use of verb aspect, rather than tense, as the primary grammatical category.
+This means that these languages tend to express whether an action is ongoing or completed, rather than when it occurs.

+Biblical Hebrew and Akkadian also have similar phonetic properties, including the use of certain emphatic consonants, which further supports their common Semitic origin.

+By comparing these similarities, linguists can extrapolate backwards to infer the properties of Proto-Semitic.
+And by extending the analysis to include other ancient Afroasiatic languages outside the Semitic family, they can even make inferences about the even more remote Proto-Afroasiatic.

+It's important to note, however, that such reconstructions are based on probability and best-fit analyses, and absolute certainty is elusive.
+Furthermore, the task is complicated by language contact and borrowing, evolution and diversification of languages, and the limited availability of ancient written records.
+Despite these challenges, the comparative method remains one of the best tools we have for shedding light on the languages of the distant past.

 ## In Raëlism 🔯

 According to the _Book Which Tells The Truth_, Second Chapter, Truth, Yahweh answers a series of questions that Raël got to ask.
 One of these questions aimed at what language was spoken among the Elohim themselves: